These collections were formed to support the theological and pastoral work of English parish churches.

 - a first edition of John Donne's Pseudo-martyr (1610), his important personal contribution to the debate on how Catholics might take the Oath of Allegiance in good faith.

-This library of more than 3,000 printed items was the property of the Rev Thomas Wigan (1743-1818), minister of Wribbenhall.
+This library of more than 3,000 printed items was the property of the Reverend Thomas Wigan (1743-1818), minister of Wribbenhall, Worcestershire.
 He bequeathed it to the nearby town of Bewdley, where it served as a public library.
-The collection is a very good example of an educated and cultured 18th Century gentleman's library.
-It contains volumes of theology (with a substantial run of rare 17th and 18th Century pamphlets), history, law, science and literature.
+The collection is a very good example of an educated and cultured eighteenth-century gentleman's library.
+It contains volumes of theology (with a substantial run of rare seventeenth and eighteenth century pamphlets), history, law, science and literature.

 The collection includes:

 - copies of the revised second edition of De Architectura libri decem (published in Florence in 1522 with 140 woodcut illustrations) by Marcus Vitruvius, the first architect, which is the source of almost all that is known about classical Greek and Roman architectural theory and practice

 - a first edition of Pisgah-Sight of Palestine, a historical and geographical description of the Holy Land (1650).
 This includes an engraved plate of subscribers' arms shown as standards, twenty double-page regional maps and seven double-page plates, by Thomas Fuller.
 As Chaplain in Extraordinary to Charles II, Fuller sought to support an ideal balanced constitution of monarch and parliament with a tolerant established Church

 - the first edition of Paradise Lost (1668) with the fourth state of the title page and the introductory material by added Milton to help stimulate sales